cvamateur/DSCollection/README.md

 Choose one of the two types of DSCollection packages to install:
 - `python3 -m pip install dscollection`
   - This is the standard version of *DSCollecton* which contains all tasks except **generate**.
-  - The standard version has fewer dependencies thus is a perfect entry for quick start.
+  - The standard version has fewer dependencies thus it's a perfect start point for mostly functionality.

 - `python3 -m pip install dscollection[gst]`
   - This is the full-fledged version od *DSCollection* contains all tasks.
   - You need correctly install **Gst-Python** (python bingding of Gstreamer) and **pyds** (Python binding of DeepStream)